Jiayii03/fyp-sitting-posture/backend/README.md

 ### Quickstart

-1. Run `docker-compose up -d` to start Kafka broker.
+1. Run `docker-compose up -d` or `sudo docker-compose up -d` to start Kafka broker.
 Use `docker ps` to verify if they are running.To stop and remove containers, use `docker-compose down -v`.